MEPP-team/Graphics-LPIPS-QualCompare/README.md

 Graphics-LPIPS-QualCompare is a fork of [Graphics-LPIPS](https://github.com/MEPP-team/Graphics-LPIPS), a perceptual quality metric for 3D graphics.
 Graphics-LPIPS-QualCompare aims at facilitating a controlled evaluation (training and testing) on any datasets, especially using multi-view renderings produced by the companion tool
 [QualCompare](https://github.com/MEPP-team/QualCompare).

+This repository accompanies the paper:

+> **Towards Reproducible Image-based 3D Quality Assessment: Integrated Software and New Results**
+> Guillaume Lavoué, Gautier Campagne, Florent Dupont
+> *Currently under review.*

+It provides the software, scripts, and configurations needed to reproduce the results reported in the paper.

 ## How the metric works